 - 1. Physician and parent/guardian request forms filled out completely including both physician and parent signature.
 You may pick these forms up at the school office.
 No medication will be administered without detailed physician instructions. - 2.
-Medication taken to school must be furnished in its pharmacy labeled bottle or in original pharmacy labeled injectable medication kit. - 3.
+Medication taken to school must be furnished in its pharmacy labeled bottle or in the original pharmacy labeled injectable medication kit. - 3.
 The medication must be brought to the school by the parent/guardian and presented to office personnel.
 Students cannot carry medications on their persons, on the bus, or on the school grounds.

-Non-prescription medications such as aspirin, Tylenol, cough drops, etc., will not be administered at school even at parent's request.
-As a parent/guardian, you have the right to bring and administer medication at school.
+Non-prescription medications such as aspirin, ibuprofen, Tylenol, Advil, cough drops, etcetera, will not be administered at school even at parent/guardian's request.
+As a parent/guardian, you have the right to bring and administer medication at school to your pupil.

-Please contact the health office at your students' school if you have any questions.
+Please contact the health office at your student's school if you have any questions.